-Mr. Willard A. Cobb, himself a journalist, in an address at Lockport, (N. Y.), told his audience what some of (N. Y.), told his audience what some of the trials of the newspaper editor are.
-He enumerated the following: "The placidity with which correspondents write upon both sides of the sheet, thus write upon both sides of the sheet, thus write upon both sides of the sheet, thus setting all the compositors to breaking the third commandment; the appearance in the senctum of the man who has a grievance; the presence of the flend who carries away the best exchanges; the coming in of the man with the latest news-one of those characters who has an idea that when he gues west the cast tips up, and vice versa."
+Mr. Willard A. Cobb, himself a journalist, in an address at Lockport, (N. Y.), told his audience what some of the trials of the newspaper editor are.
+He enumerated the following: "The placidity with which correspondents write upon both sides of the sheet, thus setting all the convenitors to breaking setting all the compositors to breaking the third commandment; the appear-ance in the sanctum of the man who has a grievance; the presence of the flend who carries away the best ex-changes; the coming in of the man with the latest news-one of those characters who has an idea that when he gues west the east tips up, and vice versa."